GBrachetta/Musical-Dice/README.md

   - Chrome
   - Firefox

-These were the manual tests performed:
+These were the manual tests performed and passed:

 - Navigating the page shouldn't reload the page
-- There's never the necessity of pressing the back-button
+- There's never the necessity of pressing the go-back button
 - All external links open in a new tab
 - Navigation works as expected, without reloading the page
-- Pressing any of the music buttons has a purpose, and doing so stops any other or the current sound, except the buttons of the grid, which hace a length of 2 seconds and for which that's unnecessary.
+- Pressing any of the music buttons has a purpose, and doing so stops any other or the current sound, except the buttons of the grid, which have a length of 2 seconds and for which that's unnecessary.
 - Scrolling is smooth accross all browsers.
 - Modals open and close as expected.
 - The floating button works correctly.